maiaramaaraujo/maiaramaaraujo.github.io/_pages/about.md

 I’m currently investigating **how the brain represents and produces language** — not just perception, but also the internal processes of language production, acquisition, and even motor patterns that emerge when we think, plan, or structure language.
 My work uses **machine learning to uncover how semantic, syntactic, and sensorimotor components are encoded in neural activity, particularly EEG**.

+A key challenge is bridging the gap between representation and explainability.
+High-performing models can decode neural signals, yet their explanations do not necessarily reflect the model’s true reasoning.
+My work addresses this issue by developing models in which interpretability is built into the representations themselves, making learned features directly accessible, structured, and meaningfully linked to neural and cognitive processes.

-I’m developing a more human-centered and explainable framework that goes beyond standard brain-decoding pipelines.
-Instead of treating language as a single “black box” representation, I’m creating models that disentangle semantic meaning, syntactic structure, and sensorimotor features, shedding light on how these layers interact during language production and learning.
+I am developing a more human-centered framework that goes beyond standard brain-decoding pipelines.
+Rather than treating language as a single “black box,” these models disentangle semantic, syntactic, and sensorimotor components, providing a clearer view of how these layers interact during language production and learning.

 I’m also building an interactive interface so neuroscientists, clinicians, and educators can explore these neural–linguistic representations in a transparent and intuitive way — supporting new applications in human–machine interaction, assistive communication, and language learning technologies.

 Some of the questions guiding my work include:

 - ***How is language represented — and produced — in the brain?***
-- ***How does the brain articulate semantic content differently from syntactic or motor features?***
-- ***How can AI help us understand how humans acquire language and structure concepts?***
+- ***How are semantic, syntactic, and sensorimotor components of language represented in EEG signals, and how are these structures captured in learned model representations?***
+- ***To what extent do explainability methods faithfully capture the representations learned by these models?***
 - ***How can we build models that improve decoding while remaining interpretable and aligned with cognitive science?***